jsautter95/portfolio_website/src/content/hero/index.md

 contactText: 'Get In Touch'
 ---

-I'm a software engineer based in Los Angeles specializing in high-performance computer vision software written in C++.
+I'm a Materials Engineer based in Vancouver with a specialisation in material manufacturing, design and performance.